Child Custody Issues in New Jersey

 Depending on the specifics of the separating couple and how contentious they are, there may be excessive amounts of conflict or none.
 If one party moved and it is not feasible to maintain the same custody arrangement, parenting time and visitation schedules may need to change to reflect the change in circumstance.
 If the change in the situation would affect the child’s ability to continue to go to their current school, it may also affect the way the decision is made in order to represent the child’s best interests.
 It is important for parents to remember that until a new arrangement is issued by the courts, the existing orders must be respected and followed.

-It is prudent to formalize any changes to ensure that they will be in effect for the long-term, potentially preventing further child custody issues in New Jersey for the parents.
+It is prudent to formalize any changes in New Jersey to ensure that they will be in effect for the long-term, potentially preventing further child custody issues for the parents.
 The best way to avoid complications with child custody cases is to hire an attorney with experience handling custody battles.

 The Child’s Voice and Best Interest in New Jersey Custody Conflicts